JoelE-dot/JoelE-dot/README.md

 **`Developer | QA Engineer | Project Manager`**

 I’m a 19-year-old software enthusiast and trainee project manager from Sri Lanka, currently studying at **SLIT University, Pallekele, Kandy**.
-I enjoy building and testing software projects, applying Agile and Waterfall methodologies, and solving real-world problems with code.
-I’m also the owner of **Karman Transport**, where I apply my skills in organization, planning, and leadership.
+I enjoy building and testing software projects, applying Agile and Waterfall methodologies, and solving real-world problems with code. where I apply my skills in organization, planning, and leadership.

 All my coding projects are built from the ground up — from planning and designing to testing and deployment.
 I’m always learning and improving my skills, while exploring opportunities to collaborate on interesting projects.